delphic-digital/fednet/src/index.md

 New homepage content.

-Welcome to Underware.
+Welcome to fednet.
 This is a front end developer knowledge base.

 Game on!